Updated On: by

 What Are Discount Dental Plans?

-These are not insurance.
+These plans are not insurance.
 They are discount plans.
+Too many websites promote these plans as insurance, but they are not at all.
 Just like a Costco membership, these plans allow you to receive a discount on services from participating dentists.
 Here are the characteristics of a dental discount plan.

 (1) relatively low premiums – usually cost $8 to $15 dollars per month depending on the plan and additional services.

-(2) fee schedule – one of the advantages, we feel, is that you will pay for services per a predetermined and contracted fee schedule.
+(2) fee schedule – these operate on a contracted fee schedule.
 Need a filling, you may pay $150.
 A crown might cost $900.
-The fee schedule is based on the ADA dental codes
+The fee schedule is based on the ADA dental codes.

 (3) preventative services – unlike traditional dental insurance, you need to pay for preventative services